gmickel/memorybot/README.md

 ### Resetting the chat history/context

 Both the context and chat history are currently persisted and reused on every run.
-To reset either the context or chat history, simply the contents of either the memory folder _memory_ to reset the chat history or the contents of the _db_ and _docs_ folders to change the context provided to the bot.
+To reset the context simply delete the contents of the _db_ folder.
+To start a new conversation, resetting both the bots short-term transient and long-term vector store index memory, type the command ```/reset```, see the [Commands](#commands) section for more information.

 Alternatively, change the variables in .env to point to different folders.